-So once you’re done filming and you checkout your video you might notice this jittery/fuzzy thing going on for objects that have a rich texture such as roofs or the surface of the water.
+So once you’re done the filming and you check out your video you might notice this jittery/fuzzy thing going on for objects that have a rich texture such as roofs or the surface of the water.

 Anyways, without getting into too much technical details, an ND filter will basically reduce the shutter speed to the point where all that fuzzy stuff goes away and you get that nice motion blur which makes your footage look more cinematic and so much easier to watch.